 The other major change comes in the form of the pistol grip of the X95.
 The previous version had the built-in guard along the entire front of the grip like the X95 come stock with.
 Those who are overly familiar with the AR-15 however just wanted a standard trigger guard on their grip.
 Thankfully this is a fairly cheap aftermarket option for the X95 called the Cutlass Style Pistol Grip.
 You can even change out the grip panels on it to a different color if you want to accessorize.
 I am still not sure which of the two I prefer however you now have options.
 If you are in Canada and want these check with your local dealer they can get them from North Sylva.
 North Sylva also carries the left-handed bolt and 9mm kit if you want those.

 The current trigger is better by an order of magnitude than that of the original Tavor.
 That Tavor trigger was like a grip strength trainer.
 So, with the newer models, not a whole lot needs to be done.
-That said there are two options out that you can use if you want a much better trigger experience.
+That said, there are two options that you can use if you want a much better trigger experience.
 We have used these in the original Tavor and will be getting one of them for the X95.
 The Geiselle Super Sabra Lightning Bow is a replacement trigger blade that removes the trigger slack.
-We are certainly getting the lightning bow as there is a lot of slack.
-The other part is the Super Sabra Trigger Pack which is apparently a marginal upgrade in the X95 as it already has a good pack installed however it will eek out a tiny bit more performance.
+We are certainly getting the lightning bow, as there is a lot of slack.
+The other part is the Super Sabra Trigger Pack, which is apparently a marginal upgrade in the X95 as it already has a good pack installed; however, it will eke out a tiny bit more performance.

 Best Tavor Upgrades – What’s Left?

-The only other upgrades people tend to make to their IWI Tavor X95, at least that I’m aware of, including some basic modifications like adding a Manticore Arms gasketed ejection port cover for the opposite side if they are running suppressed.
+The only other upgrades people tend to make to their IWI Tavor X95, at least that I’m aware of, include some basic modifications like adding a Manticore Arms gasket-ed ejection port cover for the opposite side if they are running suppressed.
 Some might change out the flash hider for a brake like the Maple Ridge Armoury Rock-Solid Brake.

 Need a Tavor mag?
 Need 10?
 Gunmag Warehouse has a rundown on what mags work where.
 Here’s an excerpt.